ErickCosta/shap-lol/README.md

 # shap-lol
-Tutorial de utilização do SHAP com dados do League of Legends
+Tutorial de utilização do SHAP com dados do League of Legends.